Umbilical cord: In other animals

 The umbilical cord in some mammals, including cattle and sheep, contains two distinct umbilical veins.
 There is only one umbilical vein in the human umbilical cord.

 In some animals, the mother will gnaw through the cord, thus separating the placenta from the offspring.
-The cord along with the placenta is often eaten by the mother, to provide nourishment and to dispose of tissues that would otherwise attract scavengers or predators.
+The cord, along with the placenta, is often eaten by the mother to provide nourishment and to dispose of tissues that would otherwise attract scavengers or predators.
 In chimpanzees, the mother leaves the cord in place and nurses her young with the cord and placenta attached until the cord dries out and separates naturally, within a day of birth, at which time the cord is discarded.
 (This was first documented by zoologists in the wild in 1974.)

 Some species of shark—hammerheads, requiems and smooth-hounds—are viviparous and have an umbilical cord attached to their placenta.

+Cultural practices

+In some traditions, the father of the child cuts the umbilical cord, and he may still be given that opportunity during modern deliveries.
+In a 2012 study of fathers at a hospital at Portugal, 30% were not asked to cut the cord, 43% cut the cord, and the remaining 27% were asked but declined.

+In many cultures the umbilical cord is ceremonially buried at a significant location, often together with the placenta.
+Aztecs dried the cord before burial, at a battlefield for a boy or at a hearth for a girl.
+The Comanches hung it on a tree, believing the child would live long if the cord decayed without being disturbed.
+The Umbilical cord tomb of Taejo of Joseon Dynasty is an archaeological site in Korea, containing the cords of Taejo of Joseon and his son.

+In Japan, the umbilical cord is traditionally saved by the mother.
+It is believed to relate to the child's health and to symbolize their fate.
+It may be shown on the child's birthday, or given to the child when they leave home.

+Mayan midwives use markings on the cord to foretell the child's future.

 Other uses for the term "umbilical cord"

 The term "umbilical cord" or just "umbilical" has also come to be used for other cords with similar functions, such as the hose connecting surface-supplied divers to their surface supply of air and/or heating, or space-suited astronauts to their spacecraft.
 Engineers sometimes use the term to describe a complex or critical cable connecting a component, especially when composed of bundles of conductors of different colors, thickness and types, terminating in a single multi-contact disconnect.